Sonu125691/Individual-Income-Classification/README.md

 streamlit run app.py

-**These commands will install the required libraries and open the BMW Sales Classification app in your browser (running locally on your computer).**
+**These commands will install the required libraries and open the app in your browser (running locally on your computer).**